MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v1.md

 **`tagPattern`** - **Tag Pattern**<br>
 `string`.
 Optional.
 Use when `tagSource = gitTag`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the Git tag pattern by using regex, for example `release-v1.*`.
-GitHub release will be created only for commits that have matching Git tag.
+A GitHub release will be created only for commits that have matching Git tag.
 <!-- :::editable-content-end::: -->
 <br>